DivyaShreeG-SQL24/SALES-REPORT-POWER-BI-BASED/README.md

 Task 3.4.
 Calculate a Gross profit MoM growth Change% measure that could benefit us in decision making

 Task 3.5.
-Calculate a measure for AVG sales per day – this is the average sum of Total Revenue per day based on the Dates of actual Sales.

-Task 3.6.
 Breakdown Analysis by Product (drop or increase)
           Calculate the following time measures:
           This is QBR Report.
 So QoQ Growth is required.